seanrhoades/voter_simulator/README.md

 # voter_simulator
 This is a Voter Simulator I created for Wyncode.
-The project is currently under construction.
+This project is currently under construction.